Detailed information on the most common types of ringworm, including diagnosis and treatment

 Antifungal medicine by mouth for weeks or months

 A special shampoo to help kill the fungus.
-Shampoos are used along with the oral medicine.
+Shampoos are used along with oral medicine.
 They won’t get rid of the fungus by themselves.

 Treatment of nail infection (tinea unguium) may include: